Demand for home heating oil goes up as temperatures drop

 And right now it’s a good time to buy home heating oil as the price is way down.

 “The prices of oil are at a 15 or 16 year low.
-They dropped considerably in the spring, March and April, and they have stayed down sine then,” said Tim Noonan.
+They dropped considerably in the spring, March, and April, and they have stayed down since then,” said Noonan.

 It’s also important to make sure to have your furnace serviced at least once a year.